-Professional trader Rich Ilczyszyn, founder of iiTrader, looks at key technical levels for the yellow metal.
+Professional trader Rich Ilczyszyn, founder of iiTrader, looks at key technical levels for crude.

 Vote now in our poll!

-A look at what traders will be watching ahead of the market's open, with Ben Lichtenstein, TradersAudio.com.
+A look at what traders are watching ahead of the markets' open, with Kevin Ferry, Cronus Futures Management.

 CNBC's Tyler Mathisen looks ahead to what are likely to be next week's top business and financial stories.
 St. Patrick's Day is Monday and spring arrives Thursday.
 The NCAAs begin this week and the Fed meets.